 The Technology Strategy Board is an executive non-departmental public body that is all about driving innovation.
 Its role is to stimulate technology-enabled innovation in the areas that offer the greatest scope for boosting UK growth and productivity.
 It advises the Government on how to remove barriers to innovation and accelerate the exploitation of new technologies.

-GMW Architects Award for Work & City
+GMW Architects Design Award for Work and City

 An award winning architectural and interior design practice based in London, with affiliate offices throughout Europe.
 GMW offers a wide range of skills and experience in the office, retail, transportation and leisure sectors.
 Its involvement with the Helen Hamlyn Centre for Design represents an important component of its research activity and commitment to being at the leading edge of new thinking.